Pauked/dcli/!todo.md

-# DCLI v0.1
+# DCLI v0.3

 ## TODO
 [ ] Track usage of options to generate a "most used options menu" [ ] Define a quick access menu
 [x] Support for additional arguments
 [x] Support for running a map editor
-[ ] Add --mapeditor and --mapeditorlast
+[x] Add --mapeditor and --mapeditorlast
 [x] Add "active" map editor to app settings
 [x] Make the selection of a PWAD optional!
 [x] Open PWAD readme in local text editor
-[x] Add "play settings" menu to be able to config -fastmonster, -nomonsters, etc, switched use for all runs [x] Add app settings automatically to play
+[x] Add "play settings" menu to be able to config -fastmonster, -nomonsters, etc, switched use for all runs [x] Add play settings automatically to play
 [ ] Have a profile switch of "include play settings?"
 [/] Make menus less crashy if user aborts
 [x] Add a `--version` option to the CLI.